App Engine Services Summary

 Task Queue API: The Task Queue API allows applications to perform work initiated by a user request, outside of that request.

 URL Fetch API: The URL Fetch API allows applications to fetch resources and communicate with other hosts over the Internet using HTTP and HTTPS requests.

-Users API: The Users API allows applications to authenticate users who have Google Accounts, accounts on your own Google Apps domain, or OpenID identifiers.
-(Note that the support for OpenID is experimental.)
+Users API: The Users API allows applications to authenticate users who have Google Accounts or accounts on your own Google Workspace domain.